Lex Luger: United States Heavyweight Champion (1989–1990)

 Though Sting eventually won the tournament, Luger was the only participant to go undefeated (Sting got pinfall victories over Muta and Flair, giving him the most points to win the tournament).
-This elevated Sting to the status of No.1 contender for Flair's world title.
+This elevated Sting to the status of No. 1 contender for Flair's world title.
 With Sting and Flair set to square off at WrestleWar in February, Luger was booked to defend the U.S. Title against "Dr. Death" Steve Williams on the card.
 A legitimate injury to Sting, however, caused the entire booking of the card to get changed.
 Luger was elevated to face Flair for the NWA World Heavyweight Championship.
 An injured Sting appeared in Luger's corner during the match, eventually being attacked by Ole and Arn Anderson.
 When Luger left the ring to help Sting he was counted out, giving the match to Flair.
-The idea here was to build Luger up as a "changed man" who had "gained self-respect" by saving Sting.
-In the final match of the feud, a few months later at the Capital Combat event in Washington, DC, Luger won by disqualification against Flair in a steel cage match when the cage rose up from the ground and outside interference marred the match.
+The idea here was to build Luger up as a "changed man" who had "gained self-respect" by saving Sting in another face turn.
+In the final match of the feud, a few months later at the Capital Combat event in Washington, D.C., Luger won by disqualification against Flair in a steel cage match when the cage rose up from the ground and outside interference by the Four Horsemen marred the match.

 Luger eventually dropped the title to Stan Hansen at Halloween Havoc, though he won it back at Starrcade 1990: Collision Course beginning his fourth NWA United States Heavyweight Championship reign.
 Luger's third title reign lasted a total of 523 days, making him the longest reigning United States Champion in history.
 During this reign, WCW rebranded the championships they owned and controlled, and the title was renamed the WCW United States Heavyweight Championship.
 Luger started a feud with Dan Spivey, whom he defeated at WrestleWar to retain the U.S. Title.
 Following their match, Nikita Koloff was due to present a new championship belt to Luger, but during the ceremony he suddenly attacked the champion, reigniting their feud from 1987.
 It did not last long, however, as Koloff found himself being pushed into an angle with Sting instead of Luger, which began at SuperBrawl I: Return of the Rising Sun when Sting and Luger challenged The Steiner Brothers for the WCW World Tag Team Championship.
 During the match, Koloff interfered and hit Sting with a chain, which was intended for Luger.